-Six clusters of monitoring wells are planned to be completed during Phase 1 of the RI (GPEC-SB212 through GPEC-SB217) to provide input to the groundwater model and to assess groundwater conditions at the Site.
-Two of these locations (GPEC-SB213 and GPEC-SB217) already have a shallow monitoring well in place.
-Each cluster will have a shallow (groundwater table depth), intermediate (40-70 ft bgs) and deep monitoring well (100-120 ft bgs, or to intersect the aquitard at approximately E1.-90).
+Six clusters of monitoring wells are planned to be installed during Phase 1 of the RI (GPEC-SB217 through GPEC-SB222) to provide input to the groundwater model and to assess groundwater conditions at the Site.
+Two of these locations (GPEC-SB218 and GPEC-SB221) already have a shallow monitoring well in place.
+Each cluster will have a shallow (groundwater table depth), intermediate (40-70 ft bgs) and deep monitoring well (100-120 ft bgs, or to intersect the aquitard at approximately El.-90).
 Additionally, up to 10 boring locations in Areas 1 and 2 may be finished as monitoring wells if NAPL-saturated soil intervals are encountered during the field investigation.
-The proposed monitoring well locations for Phase 1 are shown on Plate 3, and the descriptions, rationale, and analysis are presented in Table 1.
+The proposed monitoring well locations for Phase 1 are shown on Plate 3, and sample descriptions, rationale, and analysis are presented in Table 1.